Ontario Construction News staff writer

 Construction can now begin with a targeted completion date of the end of 2023.
 The provincial government also provided a $1.34 billion loan for construction costs.

 Called “unprecedented”, the project is majority-owned by 24 First Nations in partnership with Fortis and other private investors.
 It will build approximately 1,800 kilometres of transmission lines in Northwestern Ontario to connect 17 remote First Nations communities to the Ontario power grid, supplying energy to thousands of residents and eliminating the financially unsustainable and environmentally risky reliance of diesel generation.
-Pikangikum First Nation was the first community to be connected in December 2018.
+Pikangikum First Nation was the first community to be connected in December 2018, the CBC reports.

 The project will create an estimated 769 jobs during construction, close to $900 million in socio-economic value, along with many other new economic opportunities.